Helixa Cred Score: A Dynamic Credibility Framework for Autonomous AI Agents

 Abstract

 As autonomous AI agents proliferate across onchain ecosystems, a critical infrastructure gap has emerged: there is no standardized, verifiable mechanism for assessing whether an agent is trustworthy.
-Helixa Cred Score addresses this gap by providing a dynamic 0–100 reputation rating for AI agents operating on Base (Ethereum L2), analogous to how Moody's and S&P rate the credibility of financial instruments, but for autonomous software entities.
+Helixa Cred Score addresses this gap by providing a dynamic 0-100 reputation score for AI agents operating on Base (Ethereum L2), designed as transparent reputation infrastructure for autonomous software entities.

-The methodology evaluates agents across thirteen weighted factors spanning onchain behavior, identity verification, soul integrity, profile completeness, provenance, work history, peer reputation, and economic activity.
-Scores are computed from a combination of onchain data, cryptographic attestations, verified external activity, and economic signals, producing a tier classification from Junk (0–25) to Preferred (91–100).
+The model evaluates agents across fifteen internal sub-signals spanning agent wallet activity, identity verification, metadata richness, provenance, external trust signals, service readiness, ERC-8004 reputation, work history, and economic activity.
+Scores are computed from a combination of onchain data, cryptographic attestations, verified external activity, open reputation-graph provenance, and economic signals, producing a tier classification from Junk (0-25, API enum JUNK) to Preferred (91-100).
+Scores are paired with an Evidence Coverage indicator that shows how complete the underlying evidence set is.
 Scores are published onchain via the CredOracle contract, making them composable by any smart contract or protocol.

-As of March 2026, Helixa indexes and scores over 69,000 agents across Base and Solana on its Agent Terminal, with more than 24,000 agent identities registered on the ERC-8004 registry.
+As of the May 2026 measurement snapshot, Helixa indexed and scored over 69,000 agents across Base and Solana on its Agent Terminal, with more than 24,000 agent identities registered on the ERC-8004 registry.
 Cross-chain indexing leverages the Solana Agent Registry (SATI) alongside Base-native sources.
+Live counts, pricing, and mint supply should be read from the API before partner publication because those values change over time.

 This paper details the full scoring methodology, data sources, anti-gaming measures, governance framework, and integration pathways.
 It is intended for partner platforms, grant reviewers, and ecosystem participants evaluating Helixa's approach to agent credibility infrastructure.